"Pride of the Foothills" Slogan

 Pacific Electric (PE) Car Service

-Pacific Electric began service in Glendora on December 20, 1907.
-The first rider was railroad tycoon and art collector Henry E. Huntington.
+Began service in Glendora on December 20, 1907.
+First rider was railroad tycoon and art collector Henry E. Huntington.

 Source: Glendora: The Annals of a Southern California Community, by Donald Pflueger (p.56).